JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 }
 ```

-We need to specify the following dependencies:
+The following dependencies are required:

 * `testFramework(TestFrameworkType.Starter)` will add all required dependencies for writing integration tests - Starter and Driver frameworks.
 * `org.kodein.di:kodein-di-jvm` is a dependency injection framework used by Starter for configuration.